kedz/nnsum/README.md

 # nnsum
 An extractive neural network text summarization library for the EMNLP 2018 paper ''Content Selection in Deep Learning Models of Summarization."

-- Data and preprocessing scripts are located in preprocessing_scripts.
+- Data and preprocessing scripts are in a separate library (https://github.com/kedz/summarization-datasets).
   If a dataset is publicly available the script will download it.
 The DUC and NYT datasets must be obtained separately before calling the preprocessing script.
   - To obtain the DUC 2001/2002 datasets: https://duc.nist.gov/data.html
   - To obtain the NYT dataset: https://catalog.ldc.upenn.edu/ldc2008t19
 - Model implementation code is located in `nnsum`.
 - Training and evaluation scripts are located in `script_bin`.
-- Experiment settings/bash scripts for each table in the paper are located in experiment_scripts.

 # Installation
 1. Install pytorch using pip or conda.